-This Amendment to the Transition Services Agreement, effective as of this 28th day of July, 2022 (the "Amendment Effective Date"), is between bluebird bio, Inc. a Delaware corporation with a principal address at 455 Grand Union Blvd, Somerville, MA 02145 ("bluebird".) and 2seventy bio, Inc., a Delaware corporation with a principal address at 60 Binney St., Cambridge, MA 02142 ("2seventy").
+This Consulting Agreement (the "Agreement") is made effective as of May 26, 2022 (the "Effective Date"), by and between by and between bluebird bio, Inc., a Delaware corporation with a principal business address at 455 Grand Union Blvd, Somerville, MA 02145 (the "Company") and Danforth Advisors, LLC, a Massachusetts limited liability company, with its principal place of business being 91 Middle Road, Southborough, MA 01772 ("Danforth").
+The Company and Danforth are herein sometimes referred to individually as a "Party" and collectively as the "Parties."